eurostat/Nuts2json/README.md

 - <i>NUTS_LEVEL</i> is the NUTS level to be shown on the map, from national level (NUTS_LEVEL=0) to provincial level (NUTS_LEVEL=3).
 - <i>FORMAT</i> is the file format.
 Currently, only <a href="https://github.com/mbostock/topojson/wiki" target="_blank">TopoJSON</a> is provided. <a href="http://geojson.org/" target="_blank">GeoJSON</a> format is to come.

+If you need additional projections, formats, sizes, etc., feel free to [ask](https://github.com/eurostat/Nuts2json/issues/new) !

 ### Features

 Each file provides 4 feature types with the following properties: